nagasudhirpulla/taming_python/blog/skills/oauth_client_credentials_with_keycloak.md

 ### Verifying the JWT signature
 * The access token's integrity (whether it was tampered) can be verified by deriving the signature the JWT payload using the information in the JWT header.
-* For example, as per the JWT received in the
+* For example, as per the JWT received in the above example, the signature of the `<header>.<payload>` part of JWT can be signed and the

 ## References